-At the University of Sunderland, we offer a wide range of Crime, Policing, and Investigation courses, but what kind of career opportunities are available to those graduating with one of these degrees?
+We offer a wide range of crime, policing, and investigation courses at Sunderland, but what kind of career opportunities are available to those graduating with one of these degrees?
 Here, you can explore more about our fantastic courses, as well as some of the job prospects you can look forward to after you graduate.

 Our Crime, Policing, and Investigation courses